earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/co-floods-1-intro/2016-12-06-erosion-01-intro-co-floods.md

 ---
 layout: single
-title: "Intro to the CO Floods"
-excerpt: "Understanding the floods with data."
+title: "Flooding & Erosion - Introduction to remote sensing time series data - the 2013 Colorado floods"
+excerpt: "In this lesson, we will use time series imagery from Google Earth to look at the impacts of the floods in Boulder, Colorado.
+Specifically we will look at spectral remote sensing data before and after the flood to see what changed int he landscape.
+This lesson requires doesn't require any programming!"
 authors: ['Leah Wasser', 'NEON Data Skills']
 category: [course-materials]
 class-lesson: ['co-floods-1-intro']
 permalink: /course-materials/earth-analytics/week-1/co-floods-1-intro/
-nav-title: 'CO Floods - Google Earth'
+nav-title: 'Google Earth Time series'
 module-nav-title: 'CO Floods Intro'
 dateCreated: 2016-12-06
-modified: 2016-12-12
+modified: 2017-04-21
-module-title: 'Understanding Disturbance With Data - Flooding and Erosion'
+module-title: 'Understand Disturbance With Data - Flooding and Erosion'
 module-description: 'This module introduces the concept of using data to Understand a natural phenomenon.
-Here, we use a combination of NOAA precipitation data and USGS stream flow data to begin to understand the factors associated with a flood.
+In this case we will explore flooding and erosion.
+We use a combination of Google earth imagery, NOAA precipitation data and
+USGS stream flow data to begin to quantify and better understand the drivers and impacts of the 2013 flood as it is seen in Boulder, Colorado.
-No technical experience is needed to complete this activity.'
+No programming experience is needed to complete this module.'
 module-type: 'class'
 course: "Earth Analytics"
 week: 1